fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 ```
 ## Organization settings

 The following file describes organization settings applied to the Fleet server.
+A detailed explanation of each field is given next.

 ```yaml
 apiVersion: v1